thenexthub/Codira/docs/archive/Resilience.rst

 an [unchanging] annotation and is equivalent to saying that the structure is universally non-resilient.

-Most language structures in Swift have resilience implications.
+Most language structures in Codira have resilience implications.
 This document will need to be updated as language structures evolve and are enhanced.

 Type categories
 ---------------

-For the purposes of this document, there are five categories of type in Swift.
+For the purposes of this document, there are five categories of type in Codira.

 **Primitive types**: i1, float32, etc. Nominal types defined by the implementation.